 Yield: 10-20 lbs.

-Pests & Diseases: Currants are not bothered by significant pest or disease problems in our region.
+Pests & Diseases: Not bothered by significant pest or disease problems in our region.
 White Pine Blister Rust can be a problem for Black Currants in certain eastern and Midwestern states.
 Check with your extension service for details.

 USDA Zone: 3